 The new model of the life science industry and evolving landscape present opportunities to link scientists, entrepreneurs, funding, programs, and policy makers in creating solutions and policies that will grow and sustain the innovation infrastructure; launching new companies and creating jobs that have significant impact to human health globally.

-Patented Contributions: Pennsylvania was a top contributor to innovation, boasting recipients of 4,317 patents over the prior 5 years, among the top 5 states nationally.
+Patented Contributions: Pennsylvania was a top contributor to innovation, boasting recipients of 20,564 patents from 2016 to 2020, among the top 5 states nationally.

 Well Developed Support: The Commonwealth of Pennsylvania offers several supportive incentive programs across various industries which are often utilized by companies in the Life Sciences industry.